 A bit better happening takes place in Los Gigantes town at the Tenerife.
-The panoramic view from the Royal Sun Resort is splendid, especially that during the day you can easily see the neighboring island Gomera and distant La Palma, located about 110km away.
+The panoramic view from the Royal Sun Resort is splendid, especially during the day you can easily see the neighboring island Gomera and distant La Palma, located about 110km away.
 It could be possible to see them also by moonlight.
-Try this yar, as the full moon occurs a night earlier.
+Try this year, as the full moon occurs a night earlier.
 Anyway, the camera frame covers the biggest hotel in the town – Sensimar Los Gigantes and Puerto de Los Gigantes on the right.
-The town is famous for the Acantilados the Los Gigantes – vertical cliffs with almost 500m altitude located nearby.
+The town is famous for the Acantilados and the Los Gigantes – vertical cliffs with almost 500m altitude located nearby.

 The USA starts to celebrate New Year 6 hours later than Western Europe without exceptions like Great Britain.
 In Boston, the camera view is concentrated at the financial center, where the most prominent skyscraper is One International Place, reaching 183m.
 This is Boston’s 7th tallest building.
 On the left side, we can see 125 High Street and a bit towards the right the State Street Bank Building known also as 225 Franklin Street hidden a bit behind the One International Place mentioned above.
 Going further right, we can spot an interesting shape, other than all skyscrapers visible.
 This building is the first skyscraper built in this district.
-It’s Custom House Tower reaching about 150m.
+Its Custom House Tower reaches about 150m.
 The last two skyscrapers visible on the right and standing a front of the ferry in the Waterfront district are Harbor Towers.
 Far beyond the Tobin Bridge is visible.
 This bridge leads to Admiral Hills.
-Fireworks are to be observed further right, outside of the frame, near the Harborwalk at the water surface.
+Fireworks are to be observed further right, outside of the frame, near the Harborwalk at the water’s surface.
 The office skyscrapers are greatly illuminated by these fireworks, which can be also reflected from the exterior glasses.

 Amelia Island remains conditions very similar to the Canary Islands, obviously considering beach areas only.
 The latitude is the same.
-Saying frankly, water is even warmer because of Florida’s current transports tropical water masses from the Gulf of Mexico.
+Saying frankly, water is even warmer because Florida’s current transports tropical water masses from the Gulf of Mexico.
 Moreover, it reaches a second maximum in January, making the holiday conditions more favorable around the New Year.
-Amelia Island is a part of tidal and barrier islands (Sea Islands) along the Atlantic coast stretched from Florida to South Carolina.
+Amelia Island is a part of tidal and barrier islands (Sea Islands) along the Atlantic coast stretching from Florida to South Carolina.
 The name of this island comes from Princess Amelia, daughter of George II of Great Britain.
 The island was interchangeably under Spanish and British rule across the ages until early XIX when was seized by insurgents from the USA, who called themselves “Patriots of Amelia Island”.
-Today the Amelia Island is home to some notable festivals like Amelia Island Jazz Festival and so on.
+Today Amelia Island is home to some notable festivals like Amelia Island Jazz Festival and so on.
 Some of them can gather up to 100k participants.
 The island is also a paradise for golf players.

 Staying in Florida, we can’t forget about Miami, where New Year is also celebrated.
 The elevated webcam above Bal Harbour shows perfectly the North Beach district with the accommodation and residential skyline beyond, located within Mid-Beach and South-Beach area.
 The highest of them is Akoya, 47-storey residential building.
 A bit closer, near the crane on the left, the Carillon Hotel & Spa North Tower is located.
-Far away, more or less in the middle there is another interesting residential building surmounted by glassy cone.
+Far away, more or less in the middle, there is another interesting residential building surmounted by a glassy cone.
 This is a twin residential object – Blue Diamond.
-The same as Akoya, this is condominium unit.
-Exactly the same character has another high-rise building visible more to the right – the Sorrento Condos, situated just next to much lower Sorrento Hotel.
-On the left, far away at the horizon, the Miami Beach residential and accommodation area continues.
-One of the last high-rise buildings visible there are Setai Ocean Front, Continuum on South Beach and 500 South Pointe Drive residential block of flats.
+The same as Akoya, this is a condominium unit.
+Exactly the same character has another high-rise building visible more to the right – the Sorrento Condos, situated just next to the much lower Sorrento Hotel.
+On the left, far away from the horizon, the Miami Beach residential and accommodation area continues.
+One of the last high-rise buildings visible there are Setai Ocean Front, Continuum on South Beach, and 500 South Pointe Drive residential block of flats.
 This is the south section of Miami Beach.

 We are still in Florida.
 Now is the voice for Forty Myers – the city in western Florida.
 Statistically, Fort Myers has the highest total number of sunny days out of all other cities in Florida.
-Another amazing fact is, that tourists can find here one shell museum in a whole USA.
+Another amazing fact is, that tourists can find here one shell museum in the whole USA.
 The camera view covers a nice Luminary Hotel & Co building.
 The fireworks can be observed above Look Out Pier at the Caloosahatchee River bank.

 Moving about 20km west we can watch fireworks in Dunedin.
 The webcam covers distant Clear Water Beach resorts in the Gulf of Mexico.
-The Clear Water beach is one of the best beaches in the USA.
-It holds the Guinness Record for the biggest amount of sunny days in the row – 768.
+Clear Water beach is one of the best beaches in the USA.
+It holds the Guinness Record for the biggest amount of sunny days in a row – 768.

 The last venue in the USA is in Los Angeles.
 The webcam is located between the Los Angeles downtown and Santa Ana.